khoury-gsa/khoury-gsa.github.io/index.md

-If you are more of an “ask-around” person, do not hesitate to post your question on the [Khoury PhDs Slack][khoury-slack] `#everyone` channel, or shoot an email to Khoury administration mailbox for graduate students' questions:
+If you are more of an “ask-around” person, do not hesitate to post your question on the [Khoury PhDs Slack][khoury-slack] `#everyone` channel, or shoot an email to the Assistant Director Graduate Student Services, [Laura Adrien][laura-email] When Laura is away, mailing to the Khoury administration mailbox for graduate students' questions [khoury-graduateprograms@northeastern.edu][khoury-grad-mailbox] may help.
+For sensitive or time-critical questions, the Khoury administration suggests pinging Laura and/or Kellie Melchin via MS Teams.
-[khoury-graduateprograms@northeastern.edu][khoury-grad-mailbox].
-For sensitive or time-critical questions, the Khoury administration suggests contacting Kellie Melchin ([e.g. via email][kellie-email]).

 [notebook-canvas]: https://northeastern.instructure.com/courses/58310/pages/khoury-phd-programs
 [confluence]: https://wiki.khoury.northeastern.edu/display/phdhub/
 [notebook-gdoc]: https://docs.google.com/document/d/1Suq1V96T41QlXbR3EBHR7l8B1KbFZGOuIxtDe-72VeE/edit?usp=sharing
 [khoury-grad-mailbox]: mailto:khoury-graduateprograms@northeastern.edu
-[kellie-email]: mailto:k.melchin@northeastern.edu
+[laura-email]: mailto:l.adrien@northeastern.edu

 ### Our Calendar